Transcribing Music in Western Culture

 Looking at the first quote, you must again go back to the five-line staff line.
 The five lines and the five spaces (one above each line) do not accommodate the twelve notes we use.
 Originally having its source in the seven letters, A through G, the ten lines and spaces were more than enough for the seven letters.
 These seven lettered notes, when played from C to C gave the do-re-mi diatonic scale sound.
 However, when playing from D to D, the sound was “darker” and called minor.
 In order to get the same do-re-mi sound starting on a D note, a note had to be added between F and G, namely F# or Gb.
 Another had to be added between C and D, namely C# or Db.
 This process for each of the seven starting points (A-G) gave us the sharps and flats we have today.
 Writing for the key of C, you did not need sharps or flats, but for every other key you do.
 So back to the first sentence from Wikipedia, if you were to put the all of the required sharp notations at the start of the line, you would not have to put them on every occurrence of the note that needed to be sharped throughout the transcription of the song composition.
 But the musician has to remember which notes need to be sharped or flatted throughout the piece of music being played.

 This brings us to the second quote, the “purpose of the key signature is to minimize the number of accidentals required to notate the music.”
 This very sentence is its own oxymoron.
 There is no such thing as an accidental note.
 Each note has its own sound and purpose, musically.
 The term “accidental” is to keep from saying “sharps and/or flats.”
 It is more succinct.
-Digging deeper, we find that in the Baroque period, when the concept of keys was established, the insistence of calling each of these “accidentals” by two names coupled with the insistence that all musical scales' notes maintain alphabetical order caused the different keys to be created.
+Digging deeper, we find that in the Baroque period, when the concept of keys was established, the insistence of calling each of these “accidentals” by two names coupled with the insistence that all musical scales' notes maintain alphabetical order caused the different key signatures to be created.

 For example, consider that the notes in the D major scale are D, E, F#, G, A, B, C#, and D. The notes in the Ab scale are Ab, Bb, C, Db, Eb, F, G, and Ab.
 Now look again and notice that the C# in the D major scale is called Db in the Ab major scale.
 Due to the five-line staff, transcribing a composition in the key of D will result in putting a # sign at the beginning of the staff line on the third space from the bottom line, to indicate that all C notes are to be sharped unless proceeded by a natural sign.
 On the other hand, to transcribe a composition in the key of Ab, you will see that there is a flat sign on the fourth line, counting from the bottom, indicating that all D notes are to be flatted.
 Although these are the same note, they are not even displayed on the same line or space of the staff line.

 The major diatonic scale moves in what are called whole and half steps.
-A whole step is moving up in sound two notes, while a half step in moving up in sound one note.
+A whole step is moving up in sound two notes, while a half step is moving up in sound one note.
 This is due to the do-re-mi sound produced by the C major scale, wherein the notes E and F as well as B and C do not have a note between them.
 With the early instruments that had only the alphabetical notes A through G, you moved up from one note to the next, or a “step.”
 With the introduction of the sharps and flats, a step from C to D now had a note in between and the term “half step” was introduced, because from C to D had always been one step.
 Therefore, the musical community now called the distance from C to D a whole step and the distance from E to F a half step.
 Why?
 Is it a half of a note from E to F?
 No, it is not.
 Furthermore, this interval from E to F can be called one note, or a half step, or a semitone, or a minor second interval.
 Once again, why?
 Why have four names to represent moving up one note in sound?
 If you look at the way notes progress through the major diatonic scale, the movements you take from the starting note are two notes, two notes, one note, two notes, two notes, two notes, and one note (2-2-1-2-2-2-1).
 Regardless of the starting note, you move up 2-2-1-2-2-2-1 and you get the do-re-mi sounds.
 They called these movements whole step, whole step, half step, whole step, whole step, whole step, half step (w-w-h-w-w-w-h).
 One half step equals one note and one whole step equals two notes.
 I think you can instantly see the confusion that this concept introduced.

-The current staff lines of five lines are separated by some space, but within the space lie three natural notes.
+The current staff lines of five lines are separated by some space, but within the space lie three alphabetic notes.
 On the space above the top line of the bass clef is the B note.
 On the space below the bottom line of the treble clef is a D note.
 Where is C?
 The C note can be shown on a partial line called a ledger line below the bottom line of the treble clef or above the top line of the bass clef.
 So the C note (or middle C note) can be shown in two places in the same piece of music.
 Isn't this also more confusing than showing it on one single place?
 Of course it is.

 The intervals of notes in chords can be just as confusing.
 Look at Figure 5, at the intervals on each of the chords in the two different keys.
 What appears to be a uniform amount of space between the notes is not only not uniform, but the intervals from space to space are different than from line to line in both keys.
 Remember that in the key of D, the F note and C note both need to become sharped.
 You can understand, now, why additional memorization is required to determine the different intervals of similar looking chords.